 Status bar, Watch The status bar displays a message indicating if a Watch is active in the method.
+The message is displayed for the system that currently is selected in the system selector panel.

 • Click the Active watch status message to open the Watch dialog box with information about the active Watch instruction.